EdenWise/hjcrc/HJCSIC_part1_scrap.md

 * MENTION?: Christians!, Gods?
 * "Call an all out war"?
 * Because the Jews have always controlled the path to inclusion they have got to make the rules.
-* Be wary of all higher in the hierarchy.
-The higher, male or female, what takers they both are.
+* Be wary of the WQ, though female, what takers they are.
+* Discrimination

 Right Guilts:
 1) Deferring Authority